zefredz/claroline-packages/modules/ICPCRDR/README.txt

                                     can find how to write a translation file [lib]                            :  the libraries of the module, sercahed by From::module('ICPCRDR')->uses(...)
-[mediaelements]                  :  this folder is not part of a standard
+[mediaelementjs]                 :  this folder is not part of a standard
                                     module file structure.
 It contains the
                                     media player used to display audio and video [setup]                          :  install and uninstall php and sql scripts